Penjiboy/mp1-f16/README.md

 ### Submitting Your Work

-You must create a new branch to your assigned CPEN 221 repository named `mp1`.
-This must be a branch from the empty `master` branch of the repository, and all your code for this machine problem must be submitted to that branch.
+Submit your work by pushing your work to the Github repository that was created for you for this machine problem.

 In terms of correctness, your class must provide all of the functionality described above and must satisfy all of the constraints mentioned in this writeup.
-In terms of style, we will be grading on your use of comments, good variable names, consistent indentation, minimal fields and good coding style to implement these operations.
+In terms of style, we will be grading on aspects such as your use of comments, good variable names, consistent indentation, minimal fields and good coding style to implement these operations.

 ### Credits
 * This machine problem is a variation of an assignment posed at Princeton University.